glimpse-editor/glimpse-editor.github.io/content/about.md

 Glimpse Image Editor 1.0.0 will be a complete re-fork based on the GNU Image Manipulation Program 3.x.
 We feel this is necessary because of the major changes that will be included in that upstream release.

-Glimpse Image Editor 2.0.0 will either be another fork of the GNU Image Manipulation Program, or we may switch to an entirely new image editing application that we wrote ourselves.
+Glimpse Image Editor 2.0.0 could be another fork of the GNU Image Manipulation Program, or we may switch to an entirely new image editing application that we wrote ourselves.

 [Return to top](#contents)

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
 We support systems running Windows 7 or newer, and modern variants of GNU/Linux.

 Unfortunately we are not able to support MacOS at this time, but that is planned for the future.
-For the time being, we recommend using [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos) as an alternative.
+For the time being, we recommend either sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/) or using [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos) as an alternative.

 [Return to top](#contents)